tomjohndesign/turbo-speedo-video/CONTRIBUTING.md

 Thank you for your interest in contributing to Turbo Speedo Video!
 This document provides guidelines and information for contributors.

+> **Note**: This extension is currently pending publication in the Raycast Store.
+Once approved and published, contributions will be welcome for future versions.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)